THE CENTRAL EUROPEAN MEETING ON GENES, GENE EXPRESSION, AND BEHAVIOUR is to be held in the Czech Republic in Nové Hrady from

 Selected Oral Communication - NextGen:

-- Simone Sommer (talk should be on Thursday): Genetic diversity of MHC and evolutionary processes.
+- Simone Sommer (talk should be on Thursday): Host-pathogen coevolutionary processes and immunogenomics of wildlife populations.
 University of Ulm, Institute of Experimental Ecology

 - Anja Westram: Littorina NGS.
 University of Sheffield, United Kingdom

 - Beate Nurnberger* and Jacek Szymura**: Bombina genomics and NGS system.
 University of Edinburgh, Scotland*, Jagiellonian University, Poland**